 - Prior convictions within ten years of the current date of arrest.

-In regards to priors, one or two prior convictions carries an increased jail sentence and longer license suspensions.
+In regard to priors, one or two prior convictions carries an increased jail sentence and longer license suspensions.
 Furthermore, three or more priors automatically change the offense to a felony.
 Additionally, if another person experiences injury or dies, the penalty increases.
 If these occur as a result of your DUI violation, the offense can be charged as a felony DUI.

 The punishments for DUI offenses vary depending on the facts of the case.
 However, a DUI charge always generates two different cases in the state of California.
 One case is with the DMV.
 The power to suspend or revoke a driver’s license in DUI cases comes from the DMV.
 Then, the second case is with the criminal court.
 Criminal court cases either go through dismissal, plea bargain, or with an actual trial.